TobiasPSP/doneland_sources/README.md

 >
 > A *depletion mode* FET is similar to a "normally closed" (NC) switch, so this transistor is *conductive* when there is no voltage between *gate* and *source*.
 In contrast, an *enhanced mode* FET is the other way around and works like a "normally open" (NO) switch: when there is no voltage between *base* and *source*, these transistors are *off* and do not conduct.
 >
 > *FET* transistors (the lower line in above image) generally show *four* instead of *three* terminals, one on the left side and three on the right side.
 This represents the inner physical structure of these transistor types.
-Still, these transistors, just like the classic *BJT* transistors, have just *three* exposed terminals, which is why the symbol connects two lines with the **source** pin.
+Still, these transistors, just like the classic *BJT* transistors, have just *three* exposed terminals, which is why the symbol combines two lines with the **source** pin.
 > In some symbols you may find a separate *forth* terminal called *substrate*.
 Practically though, there are no FET transistors around that physically expose this forth terminal.

 ### Transistor Families